huggingface/hub-docs/docs/hub/security-two-fa.md

     - Microsoft Authenticator
     - FreeOTP
 2. In the application, add a new entry in one of two ways:
-  - Scan the code displayed by Hugging Face Hub with your device’s camera to add the entry automatically
+    - Scan the code displayed on screen Hub with your device’s camera to add the entry automatically
     - Enter the details provided to add the entry manually

 In Hugging Face Hub:
-1. Enter the six-digit pin number from the entry on your device into Pin code.
+1. Enter the six-digit pin number from your authentication device into "Code"
 2. Save

 <!-- screenshot -->